bnevis-i/security-secret-store/doc/threat-model/threat_model.md

 #### (a1) Loss of confidentiality of application secrets in-flight by MITM attack against the Vault API.

+* Service location mechanism is assumed trustworthy (hard-coded localhost, or Docker-supplied DNS)
 * Vault API is protected by TLS verified against a CA certificate.
-* Vault TLS certificate is rotated at every boot.

 #### (a2) Loss of confidentiality of application secrets by querying Vault API.

 - Application secrets are protected by Vault service token.
+- Each service has a unique token with restricted visibility.
 - Vault service token has limited lifespan and must be periodically renewed.

+#### (b1) Loss of confidentiality of Vault service token in-flight by MITM attack against the Vault API.

+- Service location mechanism is assumed trustworthy (hard-coded localhost, or Docker-supplied DNS)
+- Vault API is protected by TLS verified against a CA certificate.

+#### (b2) Loss of confidentiality of Vault service token in-flight by MITM attack against the token server API.

+- Token server API is via local Unix domain socket which is a non-routable protocol.
+- Socket location is trusted configuration information.

-#### (b) Loss of confidentiality of Vault service token at-rest by file system inspection/monitoring.
+#### (b3) Loss of confidentiality of Vault service token at-rest by file system inspection/monitoring.

-* Vault service token is stored in a Vault cubbyhole instead of on the file system.
-* Vault service tokens are issued with a limited TTL and must be periodically renewed.
-* The cubbyhole token can be exchanged exactly once for a Vault service token.
-* Long-lived Vault service tokens are encrypted at rest with a per-boot unique secret.
-* Token-issuing service generates wrapped tokens in Vault and never observes the actual token.
-* Token issuing service revokes previously-issued per-service token if a new one is regenerated.
+* Container/Snap protections prevent services from reading other services' tokens off of disk.
 * Revoke previously generated tokens on every reboot.

-#### (c) Loss of confidentiality of cubbyhole token at-rest by file system inspection/monitoring.

-* Token-issuing service requires service registration prior to creating cubbyhole token.
-* Token-issuing service never writes cubbyhole token to persistent disk but instead pushes token to service via tmpfs volume mount.
-* Cubbyhole token is protected via per-service user, chroot-like mechanisms, or Mandatory Access Control.
-* Multiple uses of a single-use cubbyhole token are detectable.
-* Impostor service registration is not mitigated.
-* Race conditions where an attacker obtains the cubbyhole token before the legitimate service is an accepted risk.
-The resulting failure of the legitimate service is detectable.

-#### (d) Loss of availability of Vault service token and/or cubbyhole token via intentional service crash.
+#### (d1) Loss of availability of Vault service token token via intentional Vault service crash.

-* Token-issuing service monitors for service restarts / registrations and will regenerate Vault secrets for restarted services automatically.
+* Vault service can be configured for automatic restarts via Docker configuration.
+* Vault is automatically unsealed by security service if it is detected as sealed.
+* Security service itself is restartable if it crashes.
-* Service tokens are created as orphans (lifecycle is not tied to parent token).
+* Service tokens are created as persistent orphans (survive Vault restarts).
 * Services needing long-lived Vault access can renew their own token.

+#### (d2) Loss of availability of Vault service token token via intentional Token server crash.

+- File-based token server is a one-shot service.
+- Domain-socket token server is included in security service and is restarted on failure.

 #### (e1) Loss of confidentiality of token-issuing-token in-flight by MITM attack against the Vault API.

-- (Previous mitigations for application secrets (a1) regarding TLS to the Vault server also apply.)
+- See mitigations for threat (b1) above.

 #### (e2) Loss of confidentiality of token-issuing-token at-rest by file system inspection/monitoring.

-* (Previous mitigations for application secrets (b) regarding passing of the initial token also apply, but token-issuing service must ensure the durability of its own token and cannot depend on another service to regenerate its token.)
+* Container/Snap provided file system protections.
+* Token-issuing token in stored in private tmpfs area in execution environments that support it.
+* Token-issuing token is passed via private channel inside of security service.
 * Token-issuing service is responsible for periodically rotating its own token.
-* The token-issuing token is encrypted via the token issuing service's TLS certificate.
-* The service's TLS certificate is regenerated at each boot to invalidate previous secrets.
-* The service persists is encrypted token-issuing token to a tmpfs volume instead of persistent disk.

 #### (e3) Loss of availability of token-issuing token via intentional service crash.

-- Token-issuing service must be programmed to automatically restart on failure.
-- Token-issuing service must persist its token-issuing token in a manner (such as a tmpfs file system) that ensures its availability upon service restart.
-- Token-issuing token is created as a orphan (lifecycle is not tied to parent token).
-- Token-issuing service continuing renews its token to extend its TTL.
+- Vault tokens are persistent server-managed handles; the token service can be restarted with impunity.

 #### (f1) Loss of confidentiality of Vault root token in-flight by MITM attack against the Vault API.

-- (Previous mitigations for application secrets (a1) regarding TLS to the Vault server also apply.)
+- See mitigations for threat (a1) above.

 #### (f2) Loss of confidentiality of Vault root token by other means.

 * The root token is never persisted to disk and revoked immediately after performing necessary setup during vault initialization (the root token can be regenerated on-demand with the master key).
-* Vault initialization is a one-time job that occurs once upon in early startup, limiting the runtime exposure of the root token.

 #### (g1) Loss of confidentiality of Vault master key in-flight by MITM attack against the Vault API.

-- (Previous mitigations for application secrets (a1) regarding TLS to the Vault server also apply.)
+- See mitigations for threat (a1) above.

-#### (g2) Loss of confidentiality of Vault master key in-use by debugging Vault process.

-- There are no mitigations for this attack besides standard operating system protections.

-#### (g3) Loss of confidentiality of Vault master key at-rest by file system inspection/monitoring.
+#### (g2) Loss of confidentiality of Vault master key at-rest by file system inspection/monitoring.

-* The root token is never persisted to disk in plain-text form.

-<u>Software implementations (MVP)</u>

-  * Vault master key is protected by a password-protected PGP wrapping key.

-  <u>Hardware implementation (MVP)</u>
+* Container/Snap provided file system protections.

-  * Vault master key is bound to TPM via unauthenticated sealing with a known primary object in the owner hierarchy.
+* Vault master key is encrypted with AES-256-GCM using a HMAC-KDF derived key from a configurable source.
-  * Wrapped master key is stored in TPM NVRAM.
-  * NVRAM slot is protected against further reading after secret is initially read (once per boot).

-  <u>Hardware implementation (post-Edinburgh)</u>

-  - TPM protection via local attestation via fixed PCR list supplied in configuration file.
-  - TPM protection via local attestation via PCR policy with data supplied via configuration file.
-  - TPM protection via optional password supplied via environment variable.
-  - PKCS #11 based protection
+* Threat model recommends use of hardware secure storage for the initial key material.

-#### (g4) Loss of availability of Vault master key by malicious deletion.
+#### (g3) Loss of availability of Vault master key by malicious deletion.

-* For software implementations, Unix file system permissions will be used to protect the wrapped master key.
-* For TPM implementations, the NVRAM slot containing the wrapped master key is protected from deletion.
-* For TPM implementations, the TPM must be cleared via physical presence to delete the wrapped master key.
-* Prevention of TPM clearing is out-of-scope.
+* Container/Snap provided file system protections.
+* Hardware-based solutions are out of scope for the reference design, by may offer additional protections.

 #### (h) Lost of confidentiality of Vault data store at-rest by file system inspection/monitoring.

 * Vault data store is encrypted using Vault master key before being stored.

-#### (i) Lost of availability of Vault data store due to intentional service crash.
+#### (i) Lost of availability of Vault data store due to intentional service crash of Consul.

 * Vault data store is implemented on top of Consul, which is a fault-tolerant-capable data store.
+* In Docker-based environments, Consul can be configured to automatically restart on failure.

 #### (j1) Loss of confidentiality of Consul data store at-rest by file system inspection/monitoring.

 * Consul data store is assumed to be non-confidential and thus there is no threat.
 Vault data is encrypted prior to be passed to Consul for storage.

-#### (j2) Loss of integrity of Consul data store at-rest by file system tampering.
+#### (j2) Loss of integrity or availability of Consul data store at-rest by file system tampering or malicious deletion.

-* There are no mitigations for this attack besides standard operating system protections.
-* File system permissions should be set such that only the Consul service has access to its data store.

-#### (j3) Loss of availability of Consul data store at-rest by malicious deletion.

-* There are no mitigations for this attack besides standard operating system protections.
+* Container/Snap provided file system protections.
-* File system permissions should be set such that only the Consul service has access to its data store.

-#### (j4) Loss of availability of Consul data store at runtime due to intentional service crash.
+#### (j3) Loss of availability of Consul data store at runtime due to intentional service crash.

-* Consul is configured to automatically restart in the event of failure.
+* In Docker-based environments, Consul can be configured to automatically restart on failure.
-* Threat may be further mitigated by running Consul in High Availability mode.
+* Threat may be further mitigated by running Consul in High Availability mode (not done in reference implementation).

 #### (k1) Loss of confidentiality of PKI CA at-rest by file system inspection/monitoring.

-* PKI is generated in early startup phase by separate component.

-<u>Software implementation (MVP)</u>

-- CA is regenerated on every boot to avoid persistent attack on the CA.
+* Container/Snap provided file system protections.
-- CA private key is destroyed after generating issuing CA(s) to deter certification of attacker-supplied PKIs.
+* Secure deletion of CA private key after PKI generation.

-<u>Hardware implementation (post-Edinburgh)</u>

-- PKI CA stored in TPM.
-- Hardware clearing of TPM requires physical presence and is out of scope.

 #### (k2) Loss of integrity of PKI CA by malicious replacement.

-* CA certificate is distributed to all services by read-only tmpfs volume mount.
+* Container/Snap provided file system protections.

-#### (k3) Loss of availability of PKI CA by malicious deletion.
+#### (k3) Loss of availability of PKI CA (public certificate) by malicious deletion.

-* CA certificate is distributed to all services by read-only tmpfs volume mount.
-* Loss via hardware clearing of TPM requires physical presence and is out of scope.
+* Container/Snap provided file system protections.

 #### (l1) Loss of confidentiality of PKI intermediate at-rest by file system inspection/monitoring.

-* PKI is generated in early startup phase by separate component.
-* Intermediate is regenerated on every boot to avoid persistent attack on the PKI.
-* Intermediate private key is destroyed after generating leaf certificates to deter certification of attacker-supplied leaf certificates.
+* Container/Snap provided file system protections.
+* Secure deletion of CA intermediate private key after PKI generation.

 #### (l2) Loss of integrity of PKI intermediate by malicious replacement.

-* Intermediate certificate is distributed to all services by read-only tmpfs volume mount.
+* Identical to threat (k3): CA would have to be maliciously replaced as well.

-#### (l3) Loss of availability of PKI intermediate by malicious deletion.
+#### (l3) Loss of availability of PKI intermediate (public certificate) by malicious deletion.

-* Intermediate certificate is distributed to all services by read-only tmpfs volume mount.
+* Container/Snap provided file system protections.

 #### (m1) Loss of confidentiality of PKI leaf at-rest by file system inspection/monitoring.

-* PKI is generated in early startup phase by separate component.
-* Leaf certificates are regenerated on every boot to avoid persistent attack on the PKI.
-* Leaf certificate and private key is distributed to specific services by read-only tmpfs volume mount on a per-service basis.
-* Leaf certificate private keys are password protected in storage on a per-service basis using a unique password generated for that installation of the framework.
+* Container/Snap provided file system protections.
+* Note that server TLS private keys must be delivered to services unencrypted due to limitations of dependent services.

 #### (m2) Loss of integrity of PKI leaf by malicious replacement.

-* Leaf certificate and private key is distributed to specific services by read-only tmpfs volume mount on a per-service basis.
+* Identical to threat (k3/l3): CA or intermediate would have to be maliciously replaced as well.

 #### (m3) Loss of availability of PKI leaf by malicious deletion.

-* Dependent services will block waiting for leaf certificates and private keys to be pushed to them.
-* Leaf certificate and private key  is distributed to specific services by read-only tmpfs volume mount on a per-service basis.

-#### (n1) Loss of confidentiality of TPM primary object (hardware-based implementations) by re-derivation.

-- Hardware attacks on the TPM to recovery the primary object private key are out-of-scope.
-- Root-level permissions are required to talk to the TPM device.
-- Primary object is created using known KDF and cached into a persistent handle for performance reasons.
-- The primary object is required by specification to produce an identical primary object when given identical input parameters to the CreatePrimary command.
-- The primary object is required by specification to change its seed every time the TPM is cleared, and no two TPMs are allowed to generate the same primary object.
-- Summary: An attacker is always assumed to be able to recreate the primary at any time--so long as the TPM has not been cleared--on the same device.

-#### (n2) Loss of availability of TPM primary object (hardware-based implementations) due to malicious deletion of the persistent handle or clearing of the TPM.

-- The primary object is required by specification to produce an identical primary object when given identical input parameters to the CreatePrimary command.
-- Clearing of the TPM requires physical presence: access to physical hardware trumps software attacks.
+* Container/Snap provided file system protections.

-#### (o) Loss of confidentiality of PGP key and password (software-only implementations) by file system inspection/monitoring.
+#### (o) Loss of confidentiality of derived key used to encrypted Vault master key.

-- The PGP key is protected by a password and is stored on the file system in a manner accessible to the Vault initialization logic.
-- The PGP key must be unique per installation and not shared across devices.
-- The PGP key password SHOULD be derived at runtime from an immutable device identity (e.g. hard disk serial number).
-- Net result is that each device must be attacked individually.
+- Encryption key is passed in memory via IPC pipe.
+- Encryption key is derived from HMAC KDF algorithm using input key material (IKM).
+- KDFs that leverage hardware secure storage may provide additional protections.

 #### (p) Disclosure, tampering, or deletion of secrets through /proc/mem or ptrace() by malicous or compromised microservice

-- Each microservice must run under a unique UID/GID distict from other microservices.
+- Container/Snap provided memory protections.

+#### (q) Lost of confidentiality of input key material (IKM)

+- Reference software implementation derives IKM via unique hardware fingerprint and the IKM is never stored on persistent disk.